The 50 best British brands

 Ettinger, crafters of unrivalled leather goods

 Holding a Royal Warrant from the Britain’s monarchs is something that every British brand aspires to.
 Ettinger, among a handful of other purveyors of quality products on this list, have achieved this aim.
-Founded in 1934, the company has build a reputation almost as strong as its leather goods – one put together carefully and slowly, and likely to last a lifetime as a result.
+Founded in 1934, the company has built a reputation almost as strong as its leather goods – one put together carefully and slowly, and likely to last a lifetime as a result.

 Robert Ettinger, CEO: “We were delighted to hear that Gentleman’s Journal has again included Ettinger in its ’50 Best British Brands’.
 As a family-owned and run business which next year will be celebrating 90 years since my father, Gerry Ettinger, founded the company in London in 1934, we have continued to manufacture our products in the UK throughout whilst many other brands moved overseas.